 - Local radio waves

 Replace the batteries in your key fob.
 If you have comfort access, the batteries may be dead.
-If that is the case, your BMW will not recognize the comfort access key.
+If so, your BMW will not recognize the comfort access key.

 A temporary solution would be to start the car by inserting the key into the key slot, pressing the start button with the keyfob, or placing the keyfob next to the steering column while pressing start.

-If your BMW has a Start/Stop button, you need to hold the key next to the steering column where you see a small key symbol.
+If your BMW has a Start/Stop button, you must hold the key next to the steering column where you see a small key symbol.
 Some BMW models have a slot where you can insert the key for a manual start or press the key against the Stop/Start button.

 Try the Spare Key